instayu/html-5-calander/Contributing-to-YUI.md

    * Contribute to ongoing discussions around YUI features.
    * Read about major pull requests and give feedback.

+Join the #yui IRC channel on [Freenode](http://freenode.net/) to:
+   * Discuss issues and new features.
+   * Connect with other YUI developers.
+   * Share with and receive help from other YUI users.

 ### File Bugs ###

 Create a free account on [GitHub](https://github.com/signup/free) so you can: